The Easiest IF Function Google Sheets Guide

 Type =IF( into the spreadsheet cell

 Step 3: Select the cell to reference.
+In this case, it is cell B2.

 Select the GSheets cell reference for IF function